-When I returned to school for teacher work days in preparation for the beginning of the 2008 school year, the principal had assigned me to teach 10-12 hours per week of general science and chemistry.
-As it turned out, SJB hired a science degree one day prior to the start of classes.
+When I returned to school for teacher workdays in preparation for the beginning of the 2008 school year, the principal had assigned me to teach 10-12 hours per week of general science and chemistry.
+As it turned out, SJB hired a science teacher one day before the start of classes.
 I was now tasked to teach 10 hours of seventh and eighth-grade math and 11 hours of English per week.

 All of my students were girls so there were fewer discipline problems in class than when I was teaching in government schools.
 My class sizes were also smaller.
 Students in the school's bilingual program averaged 25 per class.
 The other classes comprised of Thai program pupils averaged 40 per class.

 I remember sharing a small office with three other male foreign teachers on the second floor of the building where I was teaching.
 One of the teachers was an Australian in his 60s who had high school English classes.
 A young man from the Cameroons was teaching science and a young Italian was an English teacher.

 Toward the end of July, two personnel changes affected me.
 The Italian English teacher did not pass his probationary period and was dismissed.
 SJB also hired a Filipina math teacher.
 As a result, I no longer had math classes and was given the Italian's English classes to teach.